Skip to main content

 Leading Departments allows for “the ability to work in a very focused way”

-07 Feb 2023 | Advance HE Thomas Legge, Associate Head of Department for Business, Coaching, and Education at Hartpury University, reflects on his experience as a participant on Advance HE’s Leading Departments programme.
+07 Feb 2023 | Advance HE Thomas Legge, Associate Head of Department for Business, Coaching and Education, at Hartpury University, reflects on his experience as a participant on Advance HE’s Leading Departments programme.

-To understand the programme better, we spoke to Thomas Legge, Associate Head of Department for Business, Coaching, and Education at Hartpury University, who recently took part in Leading Department.
-Thomas said his decision to go on the programme was because he wanted to do something that was “highly interactive, and I was looking to not just learn about more leadership concepts, but work with fellow peers within other universities, and have a go at applying some of the learning we were undertaking.”
+Thomas Legge, Associate Head of Department for Business, Coaching and Education at Hartpury University, said his decision to go on the programme was because he wanted to do something that was highly interactive.
+"I was looking to not just learn about more leadership concepts, but work with fellow peers within other universities, and have a go at applying some of the learning we were undertaking,” he said.

-Thomas was “blown away” by the programme because he said it gives participants the ability to work in a very focused way and apply the learning.
-He said, “Having the real-life simulation of tasks, working with fellow colleagues in small groups to unpick that task and then to actually apply some of the learning in practice with live actors was superb.”
+Thomas was “blown away” by the programme because it gives participants the ability to work in a very focused way and apply the learning.
+He said, “Having the real-life simulation of tasks, working with fellow colleagues in small groups to unpick that task and then to actually apply some of the learning in practice with live actors was superb."

 Watch the full video below.